ravi-kumar7/documentation/docs/bank-connect/python.md

 ## Recurring Transactions
-To fetch recurring transactions use the `get_credit_recurring` and `get_debit_rucurring` methods for credit and debit respectively.
+To fetch recurring transactions use the `get_credit_recurring` and `get_debit_recurring` methods for credit and debit respectively.
 Both of these return an **iterator** to the recurring dictionary list, after fetching.

 ```python
 credit_recurring = entity.get_credit_recurring()